RadeonOpenCompute/ROCm_Documentation/index.rst

    contain the root `toctree` directive.
 |

-Welcome to AMD ROCm Platform
+Welcome to AMD ROCm™ Platform
 =============================

 AMD ROCm is the first open-source software development platform for HPC/Hyperscale-class GPU computing.
 AMD ROCm brings the UNIX philosophy of choice, minimalism and modular software development to GPU computing.